adnanshahz2018/Automated-XSS-Detection/README.md

-# Towards Automated Detection of Cross-Site Scripting Vulnerabilities in Web Applications
+# Towards Automated Detection of Cross-Site Scripting  (XSS) Vulnerabilities in Web Applications

   INPUT:  Website URL or List of Website URLs